EOSgithub/linked-blog-starter-md/Beauty, the ''Flail Snail''.md

 | **Harmonic Shell Core** | DC 16      | Shell Core Brooch                |

 ### 🪝 **Fleshy Whip**
-Weapon (whip), uncommon
+Weapon (whip)
 > _"It smells like calamari and hits like a tentpole."_

-- Deals 2d4 bludgeoning damage instead of a normal whip.
+- Deals 2d4 bludgeoning damage instead of the normal damage for a whip.
 - When you roll a natural 20 on an attack, a Large or smaller target is **knocked prone**.

 ### 🎼 **Shell Core Brooch**
-_Wondrous item, uncommon (attunement)_
+_Wondrous item, uncommon_
 > _“It sings.
 Or maybe it screams, very politely.”_

 - **Once per long rest**, you can activate the brooch as a **reaction** when targeted by a spell.
 Roll a d4, until the start of your next turn: